16,000 people diagnosed with a brain tumour every year

 Our research strategy

-Brain Tumour Research is the only national brain tumour charity dedicated to funding scientific research into all types of brain tumour.
+Brain Tumour Research is the only national charity in the UK dedicated to funding continuous and sustainable scientific research into brain tumours.

 Our vision is to find a cure for brain tumours and our mission is to build a network of experts in sustainable brain tumour research.

-- Support the development of the next generation of researchers focusing on brain tumours
+- Helping develop the next generation of researchers ultimately focusing on all types of brain tumour

 - Significantly accelerate the progress of brain tumour research within the UK in order to make a real clinical difference, through the funding of our dedicated Brain Tumour Research Centres of Excellence

 - Increase awareness of the lack of funding for brain tumour research in order to stimulate a greater investment by the Government and other cancer charities

 - Improve the clinical outcomes for brain tumour patients